rpolicastro/RNAseq/README.md

 ## Creating Sample Sheet

 In order to keep track of samples, this workflow requires the creation of a sample sheet.
-An example sheet 'samples.tsv' is provided in the 'examples' directory.
+An example sheet [samples.tsv](https://github.com/rpolicastro/RNAseq/blob/master/examples/samples.tsv) is provided in the *examples* directory.
 It is important to follow exact formatting of this sheet, as the information within it is used in various stages of the workflow.

 | Column | Description |
 | ------ | ----------- |